Growing in God’s love

 The sign of the cross will be made on the forehead of the person being baptised.
 This marks them as belonging to God.

-The curate will pray for the child or adult being baptised, and everyone promises to continue supporting them on their Christian journey.
+The minister present will pray for the child or adult being baptised, and everyone promises to continue supporting them on their Christian journey.

 The person being baptised, or parents and godparents on their behalf, make some important promises in the service.
 They will say that they turn away from evil, and turn to Christ.